MinecraftHopper/MinecraftHopper/_help/dxdiag/index.markdown

 ![](/static/images/help/dxdiag/DxDiag-2.png)

 #### Step 4
-Please copy ALL of the text (right click on any empty space, press "select all", right click again, press "copy") in this file and paste it onto a text sharing website, such as [Paste.gg](https://paste.gg).
+Please copy ALL of the text (right click on any empty space, press "select all", right click again, press "copy") in this file and paste it onto a text sharing website, such as [PasteFor.Help](https://sending.pastefor.help/).

-First, paste the text that you copied from the file into the largest text field in Paste.gg.
-Put your Discord username into the "Paste name" field and a description (e.g "DxDiag") in the "Description" field.
+First, paste the text that you copied from the file into the largest text field.

 ![](/static/images/help/dxdiag/DxDiag-3.png)

 #### Step 5

-Press the "Submit Anonymously" option and it will redirect you to a URL with all the text you pasted.
+Press the "Save" option and it will redirect you to a URL with all the text you pasted.
 Copy the URL out of your address bar and visit one of the [technical support resources](https://minecrafthopper.net/help/technical-support-resources/).
 Give them a brief description of your issue along with the link to your DxDiag report.

 From there on, they will give you further instructions.